carlsons/git.py/README.md

 # git.py
-framework for Python version of my Git wrapper script
+This is a framework for Python version of my Git wrapper script, including my original version as a work-in-progress.